AJB233/paradigms_project_01/devlog.md

 # 2025-10-21 6:34

 I know the project will use prefix notation as its main form of expression and use.
-I am still in the planning phase of this project as I understand the rquirements of this project.
+I am still in the planning phase of this project as I understand the requirements of this project.
 Just wanted to get my directory started to get this rolling and my devlog created.

  ### Fri Oct 24 19:08:59 CDT 2025 - Testing for 500th time
  ### Fri Oct 24 19:09:29 CDT 2025 - test me